 Chiang Mai – Day trip to Elephant Nature ParkDay 7

 Today you will enjoy a full day visit to Elephant Nature Park; a natural home and sanctuary for elephants, buffalos, dogs, cats, birds and many other rescued animals.

-Your visit starts with a picturesque drive through the rural countryside to Elephant Nature Park.
+Your visit will start with a picturesque drive through the rural countryside to Elephant Nature Park.
 You will hear the personal stories of rescued and orphaned elephants.
 See how they became a proud herd and free from abuse for the first time in their lives.